Tuesday, 31 March 2026

 Cut the ties; and the “Made in China” flag,

-From atop the obsolete post, descended,
+Crowning the obsolete post, descended,

 Landing beside a council black bin-bag